 High Rock Park is the cornerstone of the Greenbelt and one of the area’s most popular “Forever Wild” parks.
 High Rock was designated a National Environmental Education Landmark by the United States Department of the Interior in 1971.
 School and enrichment programs serve students from pre-school to college-level, instilling an appreciation for the natural world.

 High Rock Park contains five ponds and various wetlands, including Loosestrife Swamp located near the entrance gate.
 There are also hiking trails, where visitors can see stands of red maples (Acer rubrum), Highbush blueberries (Vaccinium corymbosum), and patches of skunk cabbage (Symplocarpus foetidus).
-Wood ducks (Aix sponsa), Great blue herons (Ardrea herodias), and muskrats (Ondatra zibethica) all make their homes here along with hawks, owls, migrating colorful warblers, woodpeckers, frogs and turtles.
+Wood ducks (Aix sponsa), Great blue herons (Ardea herodias), and muskrats (Ondatra zibethica) all make their homes here along with hawks, owls, migrating colorful warblers, woodpeckers, frogs and turtles.

-The area eventually became a camp for the city’s boy and girl scouts and, in the 1960’s was in dire threat of becoming a residential neighborhood with rows of snug houses.
+The area eventually became a camp for the city’s Boy and Girl Scouts and, in the 1960’s was in dire threat of becoming a residential neighborhood with rows of houses.
 Preservationists succeeded in keeping the land undeveloped.

 The hilltop oasis became New York City parkland and is now part of the expanded Greenbelt.
 Today High Rock is well-utilized by those seeking a refuge for relaxation and recreation.